Google Ads Audiences Guide: Observation vs Targeting & Advanced Assignments

 - Result: Ad shows ONLY if both are true.

-Observation (OR Logic for Impressions, Reporting Overlay)
+Observation (OR Logic + Reporting Overlay)

 - Condition: Keywords.